dluxemburg/active_model_extensions/README.md

 Create a validator as a subclass of `ActiveModelExtensions::AlertingValidator` and `ActiveModelExtensions::ValidationAlertable` will be included into any model it is applied to.

 Your `ActiveModelExtensions::AlertingValidator` can add to the model's `alerts` as well as `erros`.
-The `alerts` object is a `ActiveModel::Errors` instance (just like `errors`), but doesn't prevent the model instance from validating or saving.
+The `alerts` object is an [`ActiveModel::Errors`](http://api.rubyonrails.org/classes/ActiveModel/Errors.html) instance (just like `errors`), but doesn't prevent the model instance from validating or saving.
 Useful for user messages about an update or save action.

 For example, `MyAlertingValidator` will add an `alert` message or an `error` message depending on the severity of the situation with a model's `:field` value, only refusing to validate it if it's really bad: